 In 2019, 92 samples were submitted to CropSafe for identification of unknown pests and diseases, up from 72 samples submitted in the previous year.

-Further break down of the season can be found in the CropSafe: 2019 review:
+Further break down of the season can be found in the CropSafe 2019 Season Report.

 An online delivery of information for advisors and growers about the latest crop disease research and development, focused on current seasonal conditions and emerging issues.
 Developed in partnership by GRDC, Agriculture Victoria and NSW DPI.
 You can also follow Field Crop Diseases for the latest information in your social media feed, on Twitter — @AusCropDiseases and Facebook — Field Crop Diseases

 The Victorian Crop Disease Manual can be found online for identification and management information for crop diseases.
 The manual is produced by leading plant pathologists.

 Subscribe to GrowNotes™ Alert to receive high-priority alerts for pest, weed, and disease threats – straight to your phone or email!